-The EPA may conduct a review of an auditor's accreditation to determine whether disciplinary or enforcement action against an auditor may be warranted as in the Regulations.
-Where a review of accreditation indicates taking disciplinary action, the EPA will follow the processes described in the Act (refer to section 17.12 of this guideline).
+The EPA may conduct a review of an auditor's accreditation to determine whether disciplinary or enforcement action against an auditor may be warranted in the EP Regulations.
+Where a review of accreditation indicates taking disciplinary action, the EPA will follow the processes described in the EP Act (refer to section 17.12 of this guideline).